IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 #Git source control

-###### Last updated: 10 August 2015
+###### Last updated: 11 August 2015

 If you store your code in a Git repository that is hosted by IBM® Bluemix&trade; DevOps Services, you can work with code in a Git terminal or in a web integrated development environment (IDE).
-If you work on a local workstation, you can use Git terminal commands to edit the contents of your hosted repository.
+If you work on a local workstation, you can use Git terminal commands to edit the contents of your hosted repo.
 If you use the Web IDE, you don't need the Git terminal: you can run many common Git commands in the Web IDE.

 For a complete Git reference, [see the official Git documentation][6].